 The mouthpiece also includes a snap-in-place head-up display (HUD).
 The HUD contains its own computer processor that communicates with other system processors via the network, and includes both a high-intensity red LED to alert the diver of a potential problem (Figure 1-3), and a patented Juergensen Marine vibration system that provides a tactile alarm system to advise the diver to switch from closed-circuit to open-circuit mode, or vice versa.
 The HUD also contains a sophisticated sensor to detect which position the mouthpiece is in (closed-circuit or open-circuit).
-Green LED is fading in and out continuously when the unit is in closed-circuit and there is no alarm (Figure 1-4).

 Figure 1-5.
-Back view of Poseidon SE7EN.
+Back view of Poseidon SE7EN+.